 At the GSD, we consider certain courses to be intrinsic to the well-rounded education that we strive to provide to our students.
 However, we understand that some students feel that their academic background may have already given them sufficient exposure to the content taught in some of those courses.
 In such cases, it is possible that the requirements be waived or substituted for courses that are more suitable to your experience.

-Please be reminded that two semesters of the history of architecture (together covering Renaissance through Modern periods at minimum), are mandatory pre-requisites to the MArch I program.
+Please note that two semesters of the history of architecture (together covering Renaissance through Modern periods at minimum) are mandatory pre-requisites to the MArch I program.
 By definition, pre-requisite courses are required, foundational courses taken prior to admission to the GSD and are basic conditions of student preparedness to study at the graduate level.
-Pre-requisites will not be considered substitutions to the Buildings, Texts, and Contexts sequence for M.Arch I students; moreover, it is extremely rare for students to waive the GSD’s BTC curriculum.
+Pre-requisites will not be considered substitutions to the Buildings, Texts, and Contexts (BTC) sequence for M.Arch I students; moreover, it is extremely rare for students to be given permission to waive the GSD’s BTC curriculum.

 Course Waiver Policy

 - The GSD assumes that upon acceptance students have a comprehensive understanding of the degree requirements of their intended program.
 Therefore, students who wish to be considered for a course waiver of a required course that is offered in the first semester of their program must submit course waiver materials by August 20 of the year in which they are enrolling.
 If a student wishes to be considered for a course waiver of a required course in any subsequent semester, then s/he must declare this by submitting course waiver materials by November 15 of her/his first semester of study at the GSD.
 Course waiver materials submitted after August 15 for first semester courses or November 15 for subsequent semester courses will not be reviewed and waivers will not be considered.

 - A course taken previously may not be used in substitution for more than one course at the GSD.